 If you prefer to drift off with some mellow tunes, then a pair of noise-cancelling headphones are a perfect choice.
 These work by creating a noise-cancelling sound wave that is 180° out of phase with the ambient noise.
 This wave acts like a noise eraser: it cancels out the annoying sounds that surround you without diminishing the audio you want to hear.
 Most over-ear headphones also passively reduce noise by physically covering your ears with foam to help block out external sounds.

-The Bose QuietComfort 25 noise-cancelling headphones were initially released in 2014.
-But their superb noise-cancellation performance and budget-friendly price mean that these headphones remain popular today.
-Additionally, the wired design makes them an excellent option for camping and travel use since you don’t need to worry about charging extra batteries.
+The Sony WH-1000XM3 noise-cancelling headphones were initially released in 2018.
+But their superb noise-cancellation performance and budget-friendly price means that these headphones remain popular today.
+They fit into a compact carry case for easy packing.
+And, if you run out of battery, you can continue to use them wired (without noise cancellation), making these headphones an excellent option for camping and travel use.

 You could also try using a noise machine.
 Some noise machines produce nature sounds—like the sound of the ocean, rain or birds chirping.
 Others, called white-noise machines, kick out soft static sounds.
 You can even get noise machines that speak words or play the type of background music that you’re likely to hear in an elevator.
 In the end, it’s a personal choice and you need to figure out what type of sounds, if any, help you drift off.